qwding101/SpecPP/README.md

 frequency domains) often rely on the assumption of homogeneity, which is stringent for applications.
 Point pattern data in real life usually exhibits inhomogeneous behavior, that is, the locations of events are not scattered uniformly in space.
-In this package, we developed a frequency-domain method for analyzing inhomogeneous point patterns, which extends spectral techniques to multivariate and nonstationary settings.
+In this package, we developed the first frequency-domain method for analyzing inhomogeneous point patterns.
 It also provides computational advantages and am robust to model misspecification for the intensity function.

 #### **Q:** How to use SpecPP?